GrihmLord/eXit-Zork/README.md

 ![GitHub forks](https://img.shields.io/github/forks/GrihmLord/eXitZork)
 ![License](https://img.shields.io/github/license/GrihmLord/eXitZork)

-eXitZork is an immersive text-based adventure game that brings together the nostalgia of classic text adventures with the sophistication of modern interactive fiction.
-Players will navigate through a rich narrative by typing commands, exploring environments, and solving puzzles.
+eXitZork is an immersive text-based adventure game that combines the intrigue of cyberpunk narratives like Mr. Robot with the classic gameplay of Zork.
+Players will navigate through a rich narrative by typing commands, exploring environments, and solving puzzles, all while making decisions that shape the course of the story.

 ## Table of Contents